 In the late 90s, eight of Bruce’s bike paintings were included in the opening of the Field Museum’s “Art of the Motorcycle” show in Chicago, sponsored by the Guggenheim Museum.
 The exhibit attracted the largest crowd ever at that museum, and the show was very well received by critics and the public alike.

-Bruce Cascia’s work is included in a number of corporate art collections such as Oscar-Mayer, DDB Needham Worldwide, and Pearlnesco, as well as the private collections of Jay Leno, Dennis Hopper, and Peter Fonda.
+Cascia’s work is also included in a number of corporate art collections such as Oscar-Maye, DDB Needham Worldwide, and Pearlnesco, as well as the private collections of Jay Leno, Dennis Hopper, and Peter Fonda.

 Bruce’s recent focus has been on his "Flatland" series, which is reflective of his central Illinois background.
 Atmosphere, lighting, and scale all play important parts in these rural compositions.
 His depiction of abandoned farmhouses with dramatic skies captures an intense feeling of solitude and inner peace.